-CPHL is committed to the highest standards of business ethics and integrity.
+Centers Plan for Healthy Living is committed to the highest standards of business ethics and integrity.
 CPHL will fairly and accurately represent itself in all business relationships and will not engage in any activity or scheme intended to defraud anyone of money, property or honest services.
 CPHL's Compliance Program and related policies and procedures help ensure that the business activities reflect these high standards.